 A popular feature of many Japanese festivals is the food and Kanamara Matsuri is no different, except the focus here, of course, is on phallic-shaped food items.
 It seems the penis and vagina shaped lollipops are the most popular among festival-goers, as many people often arrive early and wait in long lines to ensure they don’t miss out.

 The festival also provides you with the opportunity to purchase many phallus-shaped objects to buy as souvenirs for your friends and family.
 For that one person who seems to have everything, why not give them a phallus-shaped candle or even some fake glasses that has a penis for a nose?
 People also carve vegetables into phallus shapes too and have these auctioned off to the highest bidder.

 This festival really is one that has to be seen to be believed.
 Everyone seems to have a great time, so if you are not too embarrassed and overwhelmed by the phallus then you should definitely check out the Kanamara Matsuri!

-When: Sunday the 3rd of April.
+When: The first Sunday of April.

 Kawasakidaishi-Kanko Website*Japanese Only